VinawoodVinawood *

 Marine plywood in the Philippine market follows the same standard sheet size as ordinary plywood: 4 × 8 ft (1220 × 2440 mm).
 The thickness range typically spans 1/4" through 3/4", with 3/4" being the most commonly stocked.

-One important note on terminology: "marine plywood" in the Philippine retail market typically describes a moisture-resistant melamine- or phenolic-bonded panel — not the strict BS 1088 international marine standard.
-The dimensions match ordinary plywood exactly; the difference is in the bond chemistry, core species, and veneer grading.
+One important note on terminology.
+"Marine plywood" in PH retail typically describes a moisture-resistant melamine- or phenolic-bonded panel, not the strict BS 1088 international marine standard.
+The dimensions match ordinary plywood exactly.
+The difference is in the bond chemistry, core species, and veneer grading.
 For the formal definition and how to verify genuine marine grade, see marine plywood explained.

 Ordinary Plywood vs Marine Plywood — Size Availability